-All Caution: rapid descent techniques should be practiced in smooth air and only with sufficient altitude margin!
-Full stalls and spins are to be avoided as they are not recommended techniques of clearing dangerous situations.
-Irrespective of paraglider type they dangerous may lead to consecuences.
+Caution: All rapid descent techniques should be practiced in smooth air and only with sufficient altitude margin!
+Full stalls and spins are to be avoided as they are not recommended techniques clearing dangerous situations.
+Irrespective of paraglider type they lead to dangerous consecuences.